evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ## Drivetrain

-Zeekr X Privilge AWD has an all-wheel drive system supported by two motors, one on each axle.
+Zeekr X Privilege AWD has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 175 mm.